Skip to main content

 ⚠️ Be aware of common phishing attempts.
 "Buyers" may claim they're experiencing an error when trying to purchase an item by messaging the seller with screenshots.
 OpenSea will never DM you first on social media or ask you to send funds to OpenSea in order to sell an item or resolve a transaction failure.

-You can learn more about staying safe in web3 or gas fees on Ethereum in our help guides.
+You can learn more about staying safe in web3 or gas fees in our help guides.
 If you're experiencing a phishing attempt, here's how to report it.

 Creating an NFT collection